The Purpose of the CRASH Team

 The region’s industries—oil and gas, timber, agriculture, and tourism—bring in heavy truck traffic, hazardous materials, and industrial hazards, while its natural beauty and eastern Rocky Mountain slopes attracts thousands of backcountry users year-round.

-The Sundre area sees an enormous seasonal influx of visitors.
-With over 3,000 campsites nearby and thousands of random campers filling the “west country” every weekend, the local population can swell from 5,000 to well over 39,000 people during peak seasons.
+The west-country area sees an enormous seasonal influx of visitors.
+With over 3,000 campsites nearby and thousands of random campers filling the region every weekend, the local population can swell from 5,000 to well over 39,000 people during peak seasons.

 The region’s remoteness, limited medical infrastructure, and difficult terrain make emergency response lengthy, technical, or resource-intensive.
 When help is needed out here, it must be the right help, right away.

-This is the environment our team was specifically built to serve.
+This is the environment our team is being specifically built to serve.

 Hazards in the Region